Visit our keyboard shortcuts docs for details

 Backcountry Camping Regulations are in effect on North Manitou Island.
 A backcountry permit and fee payment must be completed before camping.
-Permits are available on the island and on the mainland.
+Permits are available on the island and on the mainland at the Manitou Island Transit office.
 Groups are limited to a maximum of 10 people.

 Don't take firewood to the islands!
 Island campers may collect dead and down wood found on the island for personal use during their visit; however, unused wood must remain on the island.
 Transporting firewood when camping on the islands means you risk carrying tree-killing insects and diseases inside the firewood.
 The pests can spread to the trees and forest at the campground and begin to destroy those trees and forests.
 Help slow the spread of pests by gathering dead and down wood on the islands for firewood.